kindredgroup/docker-gocd-server/README.md

       - GOCD_API_PASSWORD=secret
 ```

-docker-compose.yml that starts both the server and 1 agent:
+A `docker-compose.yml` file that starts both the server and 1 agent:

 ```
 version: '2'